"Shut it orc! One more word out of you and I'll finish you."

 It is no exaggeration to say that their entire world view is predicated on the assumption that the choice they have made ensures they will be born again when they die.
 For them to accept that they do not reincarnate would need them to accept that they were absolutely doomed to oblivion and that the crucial choice they took as a youth that has defined the course of their entire life was all for nothing.

 That will likely not be possible, at least not without some inspired theological solution that solves the essential dilemma.
 The representative of the Mournwold orcs who visited Anvil spoke with Sister Meredith and Bloodcrow Losak about these issues but it is not clear that they have been able to find an answer.
 It is not a problem that can be ignored - the beliefs of the thralls directly contradict the Doctrines of the Faith.
-If they become Imperial citizens then that that would make them heretics - in theory they could be prosecuted and executed for expressing their beliefs.
+If they become Imperial citizens then that would make them heretics - in theory they could be prosecuted and executed for expressing their beliefs.

 The Empire will usually tolerate the false beliefs of small groups of foreigners within their borders.
 There is an understanding that many foreigners worship all manner of false gods and similar.
 Provided they don't preach their faith within the Empire, the Synod do not usually bother to inquisition them for religious crimes.